silverstream-tech/pyseatrials/README.md

   which can be scaled to better understand the real performance of the ship during seatrials.

-# What still needs to be implemented
+# To be done

-The following parts of ITTC need to be implemented as a minimum
+The following parts of ITTC need to be implemented

-- Appendix F
+- STAWAVE-2
+- Example ship data
 - Images
   - Wind
   - law of cosines